 I stumbled upon this beauty of a machine while perusing my local Guitar Center, and I was a bit shocked at how much of a find it was.
 The first thing I noticed was its sleek and simple design.
 The piano is all black, with a smooth consistency running down the length of the board.
 It has a stand-alone, keyboard-like build, with no legs attached, so you automatically know that you may have to purchase some items along with it, like a keyboard stand or a piano bench.

-- NOTE: You can read our review of the Casio CDP-230 right here.
+- NOTE: You can read our Casio CDP-240 review here!

 Piano Buying Guide

 Below, check out our interactive guide that helps you easily compare the affordable Casio CDP 120 to other digital pianos in its class and price range ($ = $500 or less | $$ = $500 – $1,000) that are available on Amazon.com: